Choosing an LLM for Voice Agents: Speed, Accuracy, Cost

 - IFEval (Instruction-Following Evaluation) measures how well the model follows complex instructions and produces the desired output format.
 This covers understanding user intent, adhering to requested formats, and coherence in following multi-step directions.

-The most reliable models - Gemini 2.0 Pro, Claude 3.5/3.7 Sonnet, and GPT-4o - score the highest in benchmarks, with MMLU scores around 80%, meaning they perform at nearly expert levels in understanding and answering complex questions.
-These models also follow instructions well, with Claude leading in structured and precise responses.
+The most reliable models - Claude Sonnet 4.5, Gemini Flash 2.5 (Sep), and Kimi K2 0905 - score the highest in benchmarks, with MMLU scores around 82-86%, meaning they perform at nearly expert levels in understanding and answering complex questions.
+These models also follow instructions well, with Claude Sonnet 4.5 leading in structured and precise responses for complex AI agents.

 Business Impact: Why Accuracy Matters

 - Finance: Mistakes in AI-generated advice on loans, interest rates, or transactions can lead to compliance issues and financial losses.
-Banks typically use high-accuracy models (Claude Sonnet, GPT-4o, Gemini Pro) and validate responses with real-time data sources or human review.
+Banks typically use high-accuracy models and validate responses with real-time data sources or human review.

 - Healthcare: AI in medical support must be highly reliable.
 Even the best models (~80% accuracy) can still make errors, so they should be used to assist, not replace human professionals.
 A voice agent might draft an answer, but a curated medical database or human expert should verify before providing final information.

-Pricing per million tokens: Each model has different pricing, especially the proprietary ones offered via API.
-Table 3 summarizes the API usage costs (in USD per 1 million tokens processed).
+Each model has different pricing, especially the proprietary ones offered via API.
+The table below summarizes the API usage costs (in USD per 1 million tokens processed).
 “Input” refers to prompt tokens and “output” refers to generated tokens.
 For reference, 1 million tokens is roughly 750k words (about 3,000-4,000 pages of text).

 The context window determines how much conversation history or documents the model can consider at once.
 Larger context is a double-edged sword: it enables more sophisticated use cases (feeding entire knowledge bases, long dialogs, etc.), but it can dramatically increase token consumption (and thus cost) if you always stuff the maximum context.
-On the flip side, if your voice agent needs to handle, say, a long customer call with hundreds of exchanges, models like GPT-4o (128k) or Claude (100k/200k) can maintain far more context of the conversation than a model limited to 8k tokens (which might equate to only a few pages of text or a few minutes of dialogue).
+On the flip side, if your voice agent needs to handle, say, a long customer call with hundreds of exchanges, a model with a large context window can maintain far more context of the conversation than a model limited to 8k tokens (which might equate to only a few pages of text or a few minutes of dialogue).
 This means fewer instances where the AI has to say, “I’m sorry, I forgot what we discussed earlier.”

 API vs. Self-Hosting: Which is More Cost-Effective?

-Using a managed API (OpenAI, Anthropic, Google, etc.) means you pay per token as above, which is convenient and scales automatically.
-Self-hosting an LLM involves running it on your own servers or cloud instances, incurring infrastructure costs but no direct token fees.
+Using a managed API (OpenAI, Anthropic, Google, etc.) means you pay per token, which is easy to manage and automatically scales as your usage grows.
+Self-hosting an LLM means running it on your own servers or cloud machines,so you avoid token fees but pay for the infrastructure instead.
 The cost trade-off depends on usage volume:

 - For low to moderate usage, APIs are often cheaper and easier (you don’t pay for idle time, and don’t need MLOps engineers to maintain the model).
 There’s also no large up-front investment.